Arin Hanson: Other work

 In 2013, Hanson made an appearance on the webseries Hot Pepper Gaming.
 He reviewed Monster Hunter 3 Ultimate after eating a habanero pepper.
 In 2014, he returned to the show, reviewing the game Metal Gear Solid V: Ground Zeroes while eating a Bhut jolokia.
 In 2015, Hanson again appeared on the show, reviewing the game Metal Gear Solid V: The Phantom Pain while consuming Sichuan peppers.

 Hanson also starred alongside Avidan in Good Game, a YouTube Original Series.
 In addition to acting in the series, Hanson also served as an executive producer.

 In January 2018, Hanson and Game Grumps manager Brent Lilley co-founded tour management company Real Good Touring, which organizes tours for internet personalities and independent performers.

 Hanson's channel name "Egoraptor" has been featured as a cheat code in the 2019 Metroidvania game Bloodstained: Ritual of the Night, along with several other prominent YouTube personalities.

-In March 2020, Hanson released his first novel Ghost Hunters Adventure Club and the Secret of the Grande Chateau, under the pen-name "Dr. Cecil H. H. Mills" (proclaimed by Hanson to be his uncle, and a controversial literary figure, but obviously portrayed by Hanson himself in interviews and advertisements).
+In March 2020, Hanson released his first novel, Ghost Hunters Adventure Club and the Secret of the Grande Chateau, under the pen name "Dr. Cecil H. H. Mills" (proclaimed by Hanson to be his uncle, and a controversial literary figure, but obviously portrayed by Hanson himself in interviews and advertisements).
+A sequel, Ghost Hunters Adventure Club and the Express Train to Nowhere was released in 2022.

 Personal life

 Hanson met his wife, Suzanne "Suzy" Berhow (b.
 July 3, 1989), at a convention in 2002 and the two started dating some years later.
 Hanson proposed to her in 2011, and they married on October 25, 2013, at the Natural History Museum of Los Angeles County.
 Berhow uses the pseudonym Mortem3r online and has her own gaming channel titled KittyKatGaming, in which Hanson is often featured.

 In July 2009, Hanson moved from his parents' house in West Palm Beach, Florida, to California.
-He currently lives with Berhow in Glendale, California.
+He formerly lived with Berhow in Glendale, California.

-In a video on Hanson's and Avidan's YouTube channel The Grumps, the two briefly discussed how Hanson had opened up to his mother about possibly being bisexual.
-He has since openly identified himself as such on multiple occasions.